 orka3 node list.
 Did the number of available resources change? - List your VMs:

-orka vm list --output wide.
-In addition to the name, IP, and connection ports of the VM, it also shows its architecture, base image, and CPU and memory configuration.
-Note that even though Screenshare and SSH are always listed and configured for every VM; you won’t be able to use them unless the respective connection type is enabled in macOS.
-This behavior is a security limitation of the OS.
+orka3 vm list --output wide — it shows architecture, base image, CPU, memory, and connection ports.
+Note that Screenshare and SSH ports are always listed, but you won’t be able to use them unless the respective connection type is enabled in macOS.
+To filter by name, use orka3 vm list <VM_NAME>.

 - Look at the last output of